-- D Battery life is shorter in a cold environment.
-This is due to decreased battery efficiency at low temperatures. - □ Charge battery packs at temperatures between 10°C to 30°C. Lower temperatures require longer charging time. - □ While the battery pack is in use or being charged, heat builds up in the battery pack.
-This is normal and is not cause for concern. - □ You do not need to discharge the battery pack before recharging. - □ If the battery pack quickly runs out of power after being fully charged, it may be reaching the end of its life and should be replaced.
+ч battery life is shorter in a cold environment.
+This is due to decreased battery eniciency at low temperatures.
+Charge battery packs at temperatures between 10°C to 30°C. Lower temperatures require longer charging time.

+- Do not charge the battery pack in any way other than as described in this user guide or as designated by Sony in writing. - ☐ While the battery pack is in use or being charged, heat builds up in the battery pack.
+This is normal and is not cause for concern. - You do not need to discharge the battery pack before recharging. - ☐ If the battery pack quickly runs out of power after being fully charged, it may be reaching the end of its life and should be replaced.